 Men's Soccer tied against Connecticut 0 to 0 on October 8th in Alumni Stadium.

-Returns to the Irish for a fifth season and is the team's most experienced goalie ... has started all 25 matches in which he has played during his Notre Dame career ... boasts a 12-7-6 record with a 0.75 goals-against average and a .818 save percentage ... has posted nine shutouts ... two monograms ... a BIG EAST Academic All-Star ... a very good athlete with great size and strength ... a quick player with good feet.
+Returned to the Irish for a fifth season ... started all 37 career matches in which he played ... posted a 20-10-7 record with 15 shutouts ... had a 0.77 goals-against average and a .808 save percentage ... earned three monograms ...
+BIG EAST Academic All-Star.

 AS A SENIOR (2011): Started all 18 matches and posted a 9-5-4 record with a 0.83 goals-against average and .795 save percentage ... notched five shutouts ... made a career-high 62 saves and surrendered 16 goals ... played 1728:37 of a possible 1734:07 between the pipes for the Fighting Irish ... a BIG EAST Academic All-Star ... made five saves in the season opener, a 0-0 draw with Indiana ... was selected to the BIG EAST Weekly Honor Roll for his performance against the Hoosiers ... was named the Goalkeeping MVP of the Mike Berticelli Memorial Tournament as he made 11 saves and allowed just three goals in 200 minutes of action ... in the tournament opener, he stopped four shots in a 2-2 draw with Denver and followed that up with a career-high tying seven saves in a 2-1 win over Bucknell ... collected five saves and registered his second clean sheet of the season in a 1-0 win at Michigan State ... posted his second straight shutout by matching a career-high total of seven saves in a 1-0 upset of third-ranked Louisville ... named to the BIG EAST Weekly Honor Roll for the second time of the season for his effort versus the Cardinals ... did not surrender a goal and made four saves in 110 minutes of play in a scoreless draw versus Connecticut ... recorded his fifth shutout of the campaign by stopping three Georgetown shots in a 3-0 Irish triumph ... earned his second monogram.